SUMITOMO’s Social Responsibility

 “I agree to let the association proceed with redevelopment project procedures.”
 This is improper.
 Without a separate contract between SUMITOMO and a property owner which clearly stipulates “consideration” (i.e., something of value given by SUMITOMO in return for the promises of the other party to the contract), it would be unfair for SUMITOMO to collect a letter of consent from a property owner.

 (This is another unfair practice aimed at innocent and naive property owners who have little knowledge about contracts.
-A resident from Sengakuji described this situation as “Turkeys voting for Thanksgiving”.)
+A resident from Sengakuji described this situation as “Turkeys voting for Thanksgiving”.) - As to the consent form, SUMITOMO instructs the owners to leave the “dates” blank.

-6. The “property appraisal form”, which SUMITOMO handed out to each and every property owner (as part of the effort for property owners to consent to the project), did not have the SUMITOMO name, nor an authorized signature.
+The exact reason for this is unclear.
+However, considering the fact that a “signed date” constitutes an important part of the agreement, some kind of an illegal or malicious intent by SUMITOMO is inferred. - The “property appraisal form”, which SUMITOMO handed out to each and every property owner (as part of the effort for property owners to consent to the project), did not have the SUMITOMO name, nor an authorized signature.

 While SUMITOMO wanted a signed “consent form” from property owners, they probably didn’t want to guarantee the property value to the owners as a consideration.